adhyakoul0507/vscode-context-profiler/vsc-extension-quickstart.md

 4. In that new window, open *any* folder or project you want to test.
 5. Press `Cmd + Shift + P` (Mac) or `Ctrl + Shift + P` (Windows) to open the Command Palette.
 6. Type **"Context Profiler: Generate Sandbox Policy"** and select it.
-7. Type in what you are building, hit Enter, and watch the magic happen!
+7. Type in what you are building, hit Enter, and there you go!!!! :)